neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/2-playground.md

 yarn start
 ```

 This will open a browser window with the playground.
-Feel free to modify the files in the `src` directory to get a feel for using the NEO•ONE client APIs.
+Modify the files in the `src` directory to get a feel for using the NEO•ONE client APIs.

+---

 ## Run the tests